Registering CentOS Clients

 This section contains information about registering traditional and Salt clients running CentOS operating systems.

-spacewalk-utils package contains a number of upstream command line tools required for client administration.
+spacewalk-utils package contains a number of command line tools required for client administration, including the

 At the command prompt on the SUSE Manager Server, as root, install the

 zypper in spacewalk-utils

 Add the CentOS base, updates, and client channels, specifying the CentOS version and architecture: